Orientations of Morse flow trees in Legendrian contact homology: Vector bundles and exact sequences

 In this section we prove Theorem \ref{thm:mainthm}.
 In particular, we prove that the capping orientation of $\Gamma$ is well-defined for $\lambda$ sufficiently small.
 We also prove that we can pass to the limit $\lambda =0$ in the gluing sequence \eqref{eq:glu10} and understand the orientation of the trees as oriented subspaces in $M$ via evaluation.

 In Subsection \ref{sec:glulim} we prove that the exact gluing sequences introduced in Section \ref{sec:cutstab} and Section \ref{sec:stab} can be interpreted as sequences of vector bundles over the parameter space $\lambda \in (0,\lambda_0]$ for $\lambda_0$ sufficiently small.
-In Subsection \ref{sec:elementor} we prove the base case for our inductive assumptions about bundles, namely that the kernels of the $\dbar$-operators corresponding to elementary trees give oriented vector bundles over $(0, \lambda_0]$ for $\lambda_0$ sufficiently small, where the orientations of the fibers coincide with the capping orientation.
+In Subsection \ref{sec:elementor} we prove that the kernels of the $\dbar$-operators corresponding to elementary trees give oriented vector bundles over $(0, \lambda_0]$ for $\lambda_0$ sufficiently small, where the orientations of the fibers coincide with the capping orientation.
 This uses results from Appendix \ref{app:mini}.
+Together with the results in Subsection \ref{sec:glulim} and Section \ref{sec:stab} this implies that we can calculate the capping orientation of $\Gamma$ via a combinatorial algorithm in combination with oriented intersections of flow manifolds in $M$.

-Theorem \ref{thm:mainthm} is proven in Subsection \ref{sec:proof}, where we show that the capping orientation of the pre-glued disk $w_\lambda$ equals the capping orientation of the true $J$-holomorphic disk corresponding to $\Gamma$ for $\lambda$ sufficiently small.
+The remaining statements in Theorem \ref{thm:mainthm} are proven in Subsection \ref{sec:proof}.
+That is, we show that the capping orientation of the pre-glued disk $w_\lambda$ equals the capping orientation of the true $J$-holomorphic disk corresponding to $\Gamma$ for $\lambda$ sufficiently small.

-We conclude this section by Subsection \ref{sec:stabstab} where we indicate the procedure of calculating orientations by gluing the elementary pieces back together, and how the signs from Section \ref{sec:stab} come into play.
-We will focus on the final gluing, which is the gluing where we obtain the rigid flow tree, and where most signs are involved.
+We conclude this section by Subsection \ref{sec:stabstab}, where we indicate the procedure of calculating orientations by gluing the elementary pieces back together, and how the signs from Section \ref{sec:stab} come into play.